Ted Galdi: Bestselling Author

 You want to bring in these people.

 The most effective way to get email subscribers is via a lead magnet, which is a digital item of value you give away for free in exchange for an email address.
+A lead magnet for readers is often referred to as a reader magnet.

-Most lead magnets are featured on a dedicated page, known as a landing page.
+Most reader magnets are featured on a dedicated page, known as a landing page.
 If you already have a social media following, you can drive traffic to this URL via social networks.
 If you don't already have a social following - or do, and want to increase traffic even more - you can buy online advertisements.

-How do you deliver a lead magnet?
+How do you deliver a reader magnet?

-You deliver a lead magnet via an automated email, ie, a message that's automatically sent to someone based on a pre-defined trigger (in this case, the trigger would be signing up for your list).
+You deliver a reader magnet via an automated email, ie, a message that's automatically sent to someone based on a pre-defined trigger (in this case, the trigger would be signing up for your list).

 To send an automated message, you're going to need an email marketing software.
 This tool will not only handle lead magnet delivery, but all of the other operational elements needed for email marketing.